Quantum chaos in the presence of non-conformality: Two-sided holographic thermo mutual information (HTMI) and entanglement velocity

 We now proceed to compute the expression of $I(A:B)$ in presence of the shock wave modification of the original geometry.
 In order to do this, we follow the computational procedure shown in \cite{Leichenauer:2014nxa}.
-In this work, we are considering a homogeneous shock wave which is introducing deformation to the $v$-coordinate which in turn stretches the wormhole geometry.
-This in turn means that only the term $S_{\mathrm{vn}}(A:B)$ will get effected due to the presence of shock wave as it is the only term in eq.\eqref{eq5} which depends on the wormhole geometry.
-On the other hand, $S_{\mathrm{vn}}(A)$ and $S_{\mathrm{vn}}(B)$ will remain unchanged as their associated extremal surfaces do not bifurcate the event horizon \cite{Hubeny:2012ry}.
+In this work, we are considering a homogeneous shock wave which is introducing deformation on the horizon along the $v$-coordinate which in turn stretches the wormhole geometry.
+We denote this new elongated wormhole geometry as $\gamma^{SW}_{\mathrm{wormhole}}=\gamma_1 \cup \gamma_2$.
+This leads to the fact that only the term $S_{\mathrm{vn}}(A:B)$ gets affected due to the presence of the shock wave as it is the only term in eq.\eqref{eq5} which depends on the wormhole geometry.
+A nice review related to this topic can be found in \cite{Kundu:2021nwp}. $S_{\mathrm{vn}}(A)$ and $S_{\mathrm{vn}}(B)$ remains unchanged as their associated extremal surfaces do not bifurcate the event horizon \cite{Hubeny:2012ry}.
 This can be graphically represented by a schematic diagram which has been provided in Fig.\eqref{Wormhole2}.